assembler-institute/oop-basics/README.md

 ### [01 - Classes](./01-classes.php) <!-- omit in toc -->

+The OOP paradigm encapsulates concepts of the real world in what is called as Classes which create Objects.
+In this file you will learn how to create a class and instanciate it.

 ### [02 - Properties](02-properties.php) <!-- omit in toc -->

+Class member variables are called properties.
+In this file, you will learn how to add properties to a class and get them when the class is instantiated.

 ### [03 - Methods](03-methods.php) <!-- omit in toc -->

+Properties define the characteristics of an object and the methods (functions in a class are called methods) which define the behavior of the Class.
+In this file you will learn how to create methods inside a class.

 ### [04 - Getters](04-getters.php) <!-- omit in toc -->

+The get method returns the attribute value, usually there is a get method for each attribute of the class.
+In this file you will learn how to create **getter** methods.

 ### [05 - Setters](05-setters.php) <!-- omit in toc -->

+The set method sets the attribute value, usually there is a get method for each attribute of the class.
+In this file you will learn how to create **setter** methods.

 ### [06 - Constructors](06-constructors.php) <!-- omit in toc -->

+A constructor allows you to initialize an object's properties upon creation of the object.
+In this file you will learn how to create the constructor method.

 ### [07 - Inheritance problem](07-inheritance-problem.php) <!-- omit in toc -->

+There are several disadvantages of not applying inheritance in our code.
+In this file you will lean what's the problem if you don't apply any inheritance in your code.

 ### [08 - Inheritance soluction](08-inheritance-solution.php) <!-- omit in toc -->

+The child class will inherit all the public and protected properties and methods from the parent class.
+In addition, it can have its own properties and methods.
+In this file you will learn how to apply the inheritance in your code.

 ### [09 - Public, private & protected](09-public-private-protected.php) <!-- omit in toc -->

+Properties and methods can have access modifiers which control where they can be accessed.
+In this file you will learn le three access modifiers.

 ### [10 - Static](10-static.php) <!-- omit in toc -->

+Static properties and methods can be called directly - without creating an instance of the class first.
+In this file you will learn how to use static properties and methods.

 ### [11 - Const](11-const.php) <!-- omit in toc -->

+Constants cannot be changed once it is declared.
+Class constants can be useful if you need to define some constant data within a class.
+In this file you will learn how to create constants within a class.

 ### [12 - Abstract classes](12-abstract-classes.php) <!-- omit in toc -->

+Abstract classes and methods are when the parent class has a named method, but need its child class(es) to fill out the tasks.
+In this file you will learn how to create and use abstract classes.

 ### [13 - Interfaces](13-interfaces.php) <!-- omit in toc -->

+Interfaces allow you to specify what methods a class should implement.
+Interfaces make it easy to use a variety of different classes in the same way.
+When one or more classes use the same interface, it is referred to as "polymorphism".
+In this file you will learn how to create and extend interfaces.

 ### [14 - Namespaces](14-namespaces.php) <!-- omit in toc -->

+Namespaces are qualifiers that solve two different problems:

+1. They allow for better organization by grouping classes that work together to perform a task
+2. They allow the same name to be used for more than one class

+In this file you will learn how to create and use namespaces.